Note: This post has been updated for the 2016 season.

 If you’re just doing a day trip, read my article, One Day in Cinque Terre.

 When I take people on my tours to the Cinque Terre, we stay for six nights.
 And no one ever wants to leave.

 The fanciest hotels are in Monterosso.
 A great option in the region is taking advantage of the many private apartments for rent.
 There are also B&Bs and hostels.
 You can rent an apartment for 60-120 euro a night.
 Truly, it’s amazing what you can get for 80 euros a night here, but book ahead.
 At the bottom of this article, you’ll see my recommended accommodations.

 Steal this: Your 3-night, 4-day itinerary for the Cinque Terre.

 - This is designed for sunny weather.
 If you’re traveling in the cold season, read my article, Should I Go to the Cinque Terre?

 - It’s based out of the village of Riomaggiore.

 - The best way to travel between the five villages is with the train; traveling between each station takes mere minutes.

 - You can’t see it all and do it all in three nights.
-I’ve given you my favourite highlights, something that I would tell a friend to do.
+I’ve given you my favorite highlights, something that I would tell a friend to do.
 If you’re like me, and like to relax and soak up the environment, then you’ll dig this itinerary.
 If you like to be active then add my optional extras (listed at the bottom) to your stay.

 Arrival Day.
-Check-in to your hotel.
-Maybe you’ve had a big travel day so go stare at the ocean and drink a glass of local wine at:
+Check in to your hotel.
+Maybe you’ve had a big travel day, so go stare at the ocean and drink a glass of local wine at:

 You’ll love the beautiful stone interior and the Ligurian comfort food it serves.